gopala-kr/10-weeks/Projects-Blogs/03-backend-development/README.md

 Lets explore laravel in detail:

-(there is a cource in lynda.com in which Drew Falkman discusses about [5 MVC PHP frameworks](https://www.lynda.com/PHP-tutorials/MVC-Frameworks-Building-PHP-Web-Applications/540346-2.html), their project structure, advantages and disadvantages).
+(there is a course in lynda.com in which Drew Falkman discusses about [5 MVC PHP frameworks](https://www.lynda.com/PHP-tutorials/MVC-Frameworks-Building-PHP-Web-Applications/540346-2.html), their project structure, advantages and disadvantages).

 ************************
 ## Laravel